Fact-checked by the CapitalLendingNews editorial team

 Step 3: Should I Update My W-4 After Getting a Raise?

-Yes — updating your W-4 after a raise is one of the most important and most overlooked financial steps.
+Yes, updating your W-4 after a raise is one of the most important and most overlooked financial steps.
 Failing to adjust your withholding can result in either a surprising tax bill in April or an interest-free loan to the IRS through an oversized refund.

 How to Do This

 The IRS released a redesigned Form W-4 in 2020, and the current version asks for dollar-specific amounts rather than allowances.
-After receiving a raise, use the IRS Tax Withholding Estimator to determine if your current withholding still covers your projected tax liability.
+After receiving a raise, use the IRS Tax Withholding Estimator to determine whether your current withholding still covers your projected tax liability.

 Complete steps 2 through 4 of the W-4 if any of these apply to you:

-• You or your spouse hold multiple jobs
+- You or your spouse hold multiple jobs

-• You want to claim deductions beyond the standard deduction
+- You want to claim deductions beyond the standard deduction

-• You have investment income or other non-wage income
+- You have investment income or other non-wage income

-• You want additional withholding to avoid a balance due
+- You want additional withholding to avoid a balance due

 Submit the updated form to your HR or payroll department.
 Most employers apply it to the next available pay period.